jcheminform/cito-editorial/editorial.md

-authors interested in participating in this pilot to use the following CiTO types: *cito:citesAsDataSource* when you use data in your paper from the cited source, *cito:usesMethodIn* when you use a method from the cites source, *cito:citesAsAuthority* for articles that you cite as authorative works in the field, *cito:discusses* when you discusse the content of the cited article, and *cito:extends* when your article describes a new realease of software or database described in the cited article.
+authors interested in participating in this pilot to use the following CiTO types: *cito:citesAsDataSource* when you use data in your paper from the cited source, *cito:usesMethodIn* when you use a method from the cites source, *cito:citesAsAuthority* for articles that you cite as authorative works in the field, *cito:discusses* when you discuss the content of the cited article, and *cito:extends* when your article describes a new realease of software or database described in the cited article.
 However, you are free to use any of the other CiTO types, including *cito:agreesWith* and *cito:disagreesWith*.